genomaths/genomaths.github.io/Cutpoint_estimation_with_Methyl-IT.md

 cancer research was pointed out by Youden in the midst of the last century [@Youden1950].

-Note: This example was made with the MethylIT version at https://github.com/genomaths/MethylIT.
+Note: This example was made with the MethylIT version 0.3.2 available at https://github.com/genomaths/MethylIT.
-It must NOT run with the current version available at https://git.psu.edu/genomath/MethylIT
+It must NOT run with the current version 0.3.1 available at https://git.psu.edu/genomath/MethylIT

 # Data generation